andrewdavidmackenzie/flow/flowr/examples/arrays/DESCRIPTION.md

 * P3 - adder    - input of type Number and output of type Number, adding 1 in the process
 * P4 - print    - print the output (the original sequence with '1' added to each number)

-This sample (with default settings on a multi-core machine) shows parallelism of the add function, dispatching multiple jobs for it in parallel as the array of number output from the previous process is decomposed, creating a job for each Number.
+This example (with default settings on a multi-core machine) shows parallelism of the add function, dispatching multiple jobs for it in parallel as the array of number output from the previous process is decomposed, creating a job for each Number.
 You can see this by using the `-j` option of the runtime to limit the number of outstanding jobs and the `-m` options to dump metrics after execution.
 The "Max Number of Parallel Jobs" should be similar or